-Being involved in an auto accident with an uninsured motorist or a hit and run driver means the injured driver’s insurance must pick up the tab.
-That is, if the injured driver purchased uninsured motorist coverage.
-Also, because Virginia does not require drivers to carry insurance (see below for information on the Virginia DMV uninsured motorist fee), there are drivers on our roads who are knowingly operating a motor vehicle without any insurance coverage at all.
-Because of this, uninsured motorist insurance coverage is a very good thing for Virginia drivers.
+Being involved in an auto accident with an uninsured motorist or a hit-and-run driver means the injured driver’s insurance must pick up the tab.
+That is if the injured driver purchased uninsured motorist coverage.
+Also, because Virginia does not require drivers to carry insurance, there are drivers on our roads who are knowingly operating a motor vehicle without any insurance coverage at all.
+Because of this, uninsured motorist coverage is a very good thing for Virginia drivers.

-Yes, that’s right, you can drive a car in Virginia without auto insurance.
+Yes, you can drive a car in Virginia without auto insurance.
 Some drivers even let their insurance coverage lapse—either knowingly or unknowingly—by not paying their bills.
 It’s just one more reason to be cautious on the road—you never know if that aggressive driver in the next lane has insurance or not!

 - Always purchase uninsured motorist coverage.

 - Your uninsured motorist coverage should be at least as high as your general liability insurance limits.
 In fact, we recommend that you purchase the maximum uninsured motorist coverage available.